Doppler spectroscopy

 Doppler spectroscopy (also known as the radial-velocity method, or colloquially, the wobble method) is an indirect method for finding extrasolar planets and brown dwarfs from radial-velocity measurements via observation of Doppler shifts in the spectrum of the planet's parent star.

-1,018 extrasolar planets (about 19.5% of the total) have been discovered using Doppler spectroscopy, as of November 2022.
+As of June 2025, over 1,100 known extrasolar planets (about 19.0% of the total) have been discovered using Doppler spectroscopy.